cucumber/cucumber-ruby/CONTRIBUTING.md

 # Contributing to Cucumber

-This document is a guide for those maintaining Cucumber, and others who would like to submit patches.
+The rest of this document is a guide for those maintaining Cucumber, and others who would like to submit patches.

-## WARNING
+## Talking with other devs

-The master branch is the in-development branch for version 2.0 of Cucumber.
-This code is work in progress and some way off release.
-If you have a minor change that you'd like released soon, we suggest submitting a pull request against the `1.3.x-bugfix` branch.
+You can chat with the core team on https://gitter.im/cucumber/cucumber.
+We try to have office hours on Fridays.

 ## Note on Patches/Pull Requests